delftopenhardware/openhardware.academy/docs/02_Programme_details.md

 ---
 **Designed with trainers in mind 📓**
 ^^^
-Are an instructor and teacher you have local needs, and we know our schedule might not fit.
+As an instructor and teacher you have local needs, and we know our schedule might not fit.
 But you can reuse the materials and participate in the design of new lessons.
 [Read more](./04_Partner_up.md)
 ---

 **Challenge and project focused ✏️**